Lighting needs constantly change as we age and as macular degeneration progresses.

 5. Explain how cataract surgery can diminish our protection from blue light.

 As we grow older, our natural lenses yellow, which helps filter blue light.
 Cataract surgery replaces the natural lens with a clear one, which removes that little bit of protection.

 To counter this, tinted lenses are available, but then we may be making things worse by decreasing our dim light vision.
 It might be better to wear tinted glasses, which can be removed when necessary.

-6. How can a person protect his eyes from blue light outdoors?It's very simple wear sunglasses with amber, orange or red orange lenses.
+6. How can a person protect his eyes from blue light outdoors?It's very simple wear blue light blocking glasses

 Amber blocks up to 80% of blue light, and the closer the tint leans toward red, the more it filters.